ryansolid/babel-plugin-jsx-dom-expressions/README.md

   <button onClick={ removeCompleted }>Clear Completed</button>
 </$>
 ```
 Provide(Experimental) is used with a Context API to allow for hierarchically resolved dependency injection.
 The value provided will be either passed to an initializer function defined or will be the provided context.
+Opt in for the specific library runtime.

 ```jsx
 <$ provide={ ThemeContext } value= { 'dark' }>